 Senior Electrical Engineer, Motor Drives

-POSITIONMcMillan Electric Company is looking for a Senior Electrical Engineer, Motor Drives.
-This position is responsible for the design of electronic hardware and firmware that will run Brushless Permanent Magnet Motors with integrated electronic controls rated up to 5HP.
+POSITION: McMillan Electric Company is looking for a Senior Electrical Engineer, Motor Drives.
+This position is responsible for the design of electronic hardware and firmware that will run Brushless Permanent Magnet Motors with integrated electronic controls rated up to 15HP.
 Job duties will include working with Engineering, Sales, and customers to establish design specifications.
-S/he will design hardware and firmware for new products and then conduct application testing to meet design requirements.
+S/he will design new hardware and firmware and then conduct application testing to meet design requirements.
 Work is performed in an office and lab environment within a manufacturing facility.

-This position requires the followingREQUIREMENTS:
+REQUIREMENTS:

-Bachelor’s degree in electrical engineering, with a minimum of 5 years work experience
+Bachelor’s degree in electrical engineering & solid understanding of ECM motor theory

-Solid understanding of ECM motor theory
+Minimum of 5 years work experience

 Proficient in analog and digital electronic hardware, including off-line power supply driven circuits and hands on power electronics design experience

-Significant experience with the C programming language for memory constrained microcontroller architectures, preferably to operate a motor drive or power electronics circuit
+Significant experience with the C programming language for memory constrained microcontroller architectures to operate a motor drive or power electronics circuit

 Experience with low level communication protocols such as: SPI, I2C & UART